vickonrails/100-days-of-react/week4/README.md

 ### What I learned

 I learned about the `useEffect` hook.
-It's an effect hook that replaces the `componentDidMount` & `componentWillUpdate` lifecycle methods in class components.
-This hook takes care of side effects, like API calls etc. Here's a very familiar scenario
+It's an effect hook that replaces the `componentDidMount` & `shouldComponentUpdate` lifecycle methods in class components.
+This hook takes care of side effects, like API calls etc. Here's a very familiar scenario with classes

 ```js
   componentDidMount(){